This Day In Writing History

 A master in the arts of foreshadowing and irony, O'Connor was best known for her short stories.
 She published two short story collections, A Good Man is Hard to Find (1955) and Everything That Rises Must Converge, published posthumously in 1965 - a year after her death.
 The title story of A Good Man is Hard to Find was her most famous and brilliant short story.
 In it, an unnamed old woman accompanies her son Bailey and his family on their vacation to Florida.
 She really wants to go to Georgia to see her childhood home, and pesters Bailey until she gets her way.

 The old woman's directions lead the family down an abandoned dirt road, and she realizes that her childhood home is in Tennessee, not Georgia.
 Frustrated, she spooks her cat, which attacks Bailey and causes him to have an accident.
 No one is seriously injured.
 Not wanting to face Bailey's wrath, the old woman fakes an injury to gain sympathy.
 The family waits for a passerby to help them.
 A car pulls up and some men get out.
 One of them is a shirtless, bespectacled man with a gun.
-He seems to be a good Samaritan, but the old woman realizes that he's really the Misfit, an escaped murderer.
+He seems to be a good Samaritan, but the old woman realizes that he's actually an escaped murderer called The Misfit.

 Another one of Flannery O'Connor's great stories was The Life You Save May Be Your Own.
 It told the haunting tale of an old woman so desperate to marry off her mute daughter Lucynell that she ends up paying a poor drifter to marry the girl.
 Although mute and simple, Lucynell is so beautiful that when a young man sees her asleep at a diner counter, he comments that "She looks like an angel of God."
 Her husband abandons her, then later, while driving as a storm is breaking, he notices a road sign that says "Drive carefully - the life you save may be your own."